 - To address Government’s indecision, the lifetime pension arrangement for politicians will be abolished.
 Parliamentarians will receive pension contributions to their pension accounts only while they are in office.
 Making important but unpopular decisions should not be delayed until enough first time politicians qualify for their pensions.
 [Link to Abolishing Lifetime Pension Implementation Plan]

 - To address the lack of civility in parliament, the parliamentary privilege that allows politicians in parliament to defame individuals without consequences will be abolished.
 Parliament should be the place where exemplary debates and discussions are held.
-To reduce the risk of current parliamentary defamation, the relevant law and penalties will be applied retroactively, from 1 July 2015.
 [Link to Abolishing Defamation Protection Implementation Plan]

 - To address civil servant apathy, the power to hire, fire and discipline civil servants will be returned to a non-political body.
 All civil servants will be appointed on merit alone, by a non-political professional commission.
 We cannot expect civil servants to be anything but apathetic if they believe that there is no hope of being promoted, unless they are in favour with a particular political party.
 Further, frustrated civil servants is the likely outcome of being poorly managed by an incompetent political appointee.
 [Link to Civil Service Apathy Implementation Plan]

-- To address political victimization, civil servants will not be allowed to join political parties, and any proven case of political victimization, by any civil servant, will result in the offender’s immediate dismissal, and forfeiture of their pension.
+- To address political victimization, a discussion will be held with civil servants on whether they should join political parties, and any proven case of political victimization, by any civil servant, will result in the offender’s immediate dismissal, and forfeiture of their pension.
 This should protect civil servants from being victimized if the government is forced to lay-off staff.
 It should also protect any person, regardless of political affiliation, when they try to obtain government services.
 However, this policy would need to be agreed with their respective Unions.
-To reduce the risk of current political victimization, the relevant law and penalties will be applied retroactively, from 1 July 2015.
 [Link to Discouraging Political Victimization Implementation Plan]

 - To address the problem of nurses and teachers who no longer passionately care, and feel trapped in an unfulfilling job, counselling followed by either promotion (for qualified persons), early retirement with full pension (for older persons), or educational grants for an alternative career (for younger persons), will be provided.
 Barbados depends on the continual influx of nurses and teachers who genuinely and passionately care.
 [Link to Health and Education Implementation Plan]